ironsheep/Omega2-GarageDoors-MQTT2HA-Daemon/README.md

 This is the [onion Omega2+](https://onion.io/store/omega2p) mounted on an [Expansion Dock](https://onion.io/store/expansion-dock/) with the (dual) relay exapnsion *which they no longer sell* but can still be found in their [Maker Kit](https://docs.onion.io/omega2-maker-kit/)

-## FeaturesDOCs
+## Features

+* Registers two garage door controls with Home Assistant
 * Tested on Omega2+ running OpenWrt v4.14.81
 * Tested with Home Assistant v0.111.0
 * Tested with Mosquitto broker v5.1
 * Data is published via MQTT
-* MQTT discovery messages are sent so RPi's are automatically registered with Home Assistant (if MQTT discovery is enabled in your HA installation)
+* MQTT discovery messages are sent so this controller is automatically registered with Home Assistant (if MQTT discovery is enabled in your HA installation)
 * MQTT authentication support
-* No special/root privileges are required by this mechanism

 ### Omega2+ Device MQTT Discovery